Tufin/oasdiff/BREAKING-CHANGES.md

 ### Ignoring Specific Breaking Changes
 Sometimes, you may want to ignore certain breaking changes.
 The new Breaking Changes method allows you define breaking changes that you want to ignore in a configuration file.
-You can specify the configuration file name in the oasdiff command-line with the `-warn-ignore` flag for WARNINGS or the `-err-ignore` flag for ERRORS.
+You can specify the configuration file name in the oasdiff command-line with the `--warn-ignore` flag for WARNINGS or the `--err-ignore` flag for ERRORS.
 Each line in the configuration file should contain two parts:
 1. method and path (the first field in the line beginning with slash)
 2. description of the breaking change